-The first urge of envy is not 'I want what he has', but 'I want him not to have what he has, because it makes me feel that I am less'. ...
+...
 (A) weakly envious person does not want anyone to have what he cannot have.
 A strongly envious person is even willing to give up a part of what he has if that is a condition for bringing others down to his level.
 In both cases, the concern with self-respect is primary, and redistributive concerns are secondary (Elster 1989, 253).

 As a pollster in a welfare state, I have observed that voters are much more likely to be upset by the prospect that their politicians remove a benefit that voters already enjoy, than by a their failure deliver a benefit promised in their election campaign some time ago.
-Here we see a combined result of Proposition 5:5 and the phenomenon discussed as Proposition 5:4 on page 182 that people value gains and losses differently.
+Here we see a combined result of Proposition 5:5 about evaluative motives and the phenomenon discussed as Proposition 5:4 that people value gains and losses differently.